eBay/accessibility-ruleset-runner/rulesets/tests/README.md

 npm run custom.ruleset.verification.tests
 ```

-The output should match the <a href='tests/output/custom.ruleset.verification.tests.output.txt'>Custom Ruleset Verification Tests Output</a>.
+The output should match the <a href='output/custom.ruleset.verification.tests.output.txt'>Custom Ruleset Verification Tests Output</a>.

 ## Testing Methodology

-The custom ruleset is vetted against a library of good/bad html code snippets as discussed in <a href='../README.md#creating-a-ruleset'>Creating a Ruleset</a>.
+The custom ruleset is vetted against a library of good/bad html code snippets as discussed in <a href='../../README.md#creating-a-ruleset'>Creating a Ruleset</a>.

-### Writing a New Rule and Adding Test Cases
+### Test Library

-Writing a new rule requires careful thought into how variations of code should be treated.
-These uses cases can be verified via testing in order to ensure the rule is working as expected.
+Creating and modifying rules requires careful thought into how variations of code should be treated.
+Variations of code can be added to a <a href='tests/input'>Test Library</a>, providing several use cases to verify the rule is working as expected.
 This becomes the foundation for which additional use cases can be added as they are discovered.

 ### Discovery of Incorrectly Classified Code Snippets